Last change: September 22, 2019

 Overabundance → less profit → cutting production → layoffs → people have less money → less shopping → decrease in demand → more overabundance → even less profit → cutting production more → even more layoffs

-This is why they keep telling you consumer spending and consumer confidence is important.
+This is why they keep telling you how consumer spending and consumer confidence is important.
 This is why the lack of credit availability or a credit crunch is a problem, since that means consumers are not able to shop as much.
 They love credit and you love them long time if you take it.

 Economists dread deflation.
-They dread the decrease in a demand, unless it is of their own design.
+They dread the decrease in demand, unless it is of their own design.
 The System, such as it is, can only grow while it expands.
 Expands or consumes.
 They like their consumers, that is You, to have a good confidence and spend money.

 Economists want inflation.
 About 3% a year is fine with them.
 Inflation → prices go up.
 The System does not like you saving money.
 Those who save get punished by inflation.
 The System likes you to borrow money.

 As prices go up, your income does not.
 Each year your purchasing power and your ability to cover debt payments decreases.
 When this becomes widespread the economy has a problem.
 A problem which was inevitable, so they start printing money aka quantitative easing, to further postpone the collapse.

 The supply of goods is finite.
 There are limits to how much of something can be produced.
 A lot of these limits are intentional in order to preserve the price.
 As long as people need it they will buy it.
 Even if it means taking a 30 year loan.